-The Large Hoffman apparatus consists of two vertical 50 mL, gas-collecting, graduated glass burets with stopcocks at top and joined by a bridging tube to a reservoir and fitted with a pair of platinum electrodes at the bottom ends.
-A lead wire connecting the platinum electrode passes through the glass tube for external connections, so that only the platinum electrode comes in contact with electrolyte.
+The large Hoffman apparatus consists of two vertical 50 mL, gas-collecting, graduated glass burettes with stopcocks at the top and joined by a bridging tube to a reservoir and fitted with a pair of platinum electrodes at the bottom ends.
+A lead wire connecting the platinum electrode passes through the glass tube for external connections, so that only the platinum electrode comes in contact with the electrolyte.

-The hoffman electrolysis apparatus comes packed in a styrofoam case.
+This whole apparatus comes packaged in a styrofoam case.